-Craig Moore enters his sixth season as an assistant coach for the Ohio baseball program under sixth-year head coach Rob Smith in 2018.
+Craig Moore enters his eighth season as an assistant coach for the Ohio baseball program under eighth-year head coach Rob Smith in 2019-20.

 The Bobcats have won two Mid-American Conference tournament titles and have made two NCAA Championship appearances over the the last three years with Moore on staff.
 Ohio had made just two NCAA tournament appearance in the 43 seasons prior to the 2015 campaign.